GandhiCloudLab/envizi-reporting-frameworks/readme.md

 - `SASB` Standards track ESG issues and performance across `77` industry standards.

 ## 6. Regulatory frameworks

 Like benchmark frameworks in that all responses are required but not always scored.
-These frameworks and reporting requirements are also required by a government body
+These frameworks and reporting requirements are also required by a government body.

 ### 6.1 Sustainable Finance Disclosure Regulation (SFDR)